 - The recalled 28 oz. has a UPC code of 7 1752478604 3.C

 Del Monte Vegetable Tray Cyclospora Outbreak

 The outbreak, which began May 14, 2018, has sickened 185 people in four states.
-Wisconsin has been hardest hit with 131 cases.
+Wisconsin has been the hardest hit with 131 cases.
 Minnesota has 47 cases.
 Iowa has five and Michigan has two.
 Most of the people sickened reported purchasing the vegetable trays at a Kwik Trip store.

 Contact a Cyclospora Lawyer